jjgonecrypto/eos-token-ci-example/README.md

 ## Setup

+1. Clone this repo (either with `--recursive` flag or run `git submodule update --init --recursive` after cloning to get the contract code)
 1. Install Docker
 1. Pull down the latest CI image (`docker pull justinjmoses/eosio-ci`)
-1. Run `git submodule update --init --recursive` to get the contract code

 ## Write your code and test

 1. Change the `eosio.token` files as needed
-1. Run `compile-contracts.sh` which puts the `eosio.token` WASM and ABI into `/build`
+1. Run `npm run compile:docker` which puts the `eosio.token` WASM and ABI into the `build` folder.
+Alternatively if you have `eosio-cpp` installed (via `eosio.cdt`), you can run `npm run compile` which is a bit faster.
-1. Run `npm run test-with-eos`
+1. Run `npm run test:docker`

 ## Continuous Integration